 - Generosity is a giving attitude; so “I have something to give,” the conventional “me” has something to give.
 When you are able to give, then you appreciate that “I have worth, I have value.
 There is something that I can give.”

-- And ethical self-discipline – that also reinforces a conventional “me.”
+- Ethical self-discipline – that also reinforces a conventional “me.”
 “I’m going to exercise self-control, I’m going to refrain from acting in destructive ways; I’m going to engage in constructive things.”

-- And then again, mental stability; that includes not only concentration, but also emotional stability.
+- Mental stability – that includes not only concentration, but also emotional stability.

-- And discriminating awareness; to discriminate between how not only we but everything exists and how it doesn’t exist.
+- Discriminating awareness – to discriminate between how not only we but everything exists and how it doesn’t exist.
 To refute, negate, how it doesn’t exist; what’s impossible.
 To attain either liberation or enlightenment we really need to go much more deeply into understanding what is impossible.
 In other words, what impossible ways of existing are we projecting onto the self and onto everything.